 Diabetes Nurse Educator – Midwest, USA -1980

-As I was leaving, I asked Richard if I could give him something to read with some Bible verses that told how he could have a personal relationship with Jesus Christ?
+Before I left, I asked Richard if I could give him a pamphlet with some Bible verses that explained how he could have a personal relationship with Jesus Christ.
 He answered, “Well, Pam, I have to tell you that I’m an atheist.
 I don’t believe God even exists.
 But I will take it and read it.”
-He put the gospel tract on his bedside table.
+He put the paper on his bedside table.

-As I left the room, I silently prayed, Dear Lord, You know all about the poor condition of Richard’s physical heart.
+As I left, I silently prayed, Dear Lord, You know all about the poor condition of Richard’s physical heart.
 I pray He would read those verses and receive You as his personal Savior so He can have a new spiritual heart.”
-I wondered if he would throw the tract in the garbage as soon as I left.
+I wondered if he would throw the paper in the trash can as soon as I left.
 I also thought about Psalm 14:3:

 Richard was discharged home the next morning, so I didn’t have an opportunity to visit him again.

-A few months later, I was sitting in my office in the diabetes classroom when my phone rang.
+A few months later, I was sitting in my office when my phone rang.
 The man introduced himself and said, “Pam, do you remember me?
-I’m Richard, the retired physics professor who told you I’m an atheist.”
+I’m Richard, the retired physics professor who told you that I’m an atheist.”
 “Oh, yes!
-I remember you Richard.
+I remember you, Richard.
 How are you doing with your diabetes?”

-“Pam, about a month after I came home, I was readmitted to the hospital because my heart failure flared up again.
-But while I was going for a heart test, I had a heart attack and my heart totally stopped.
-They did CPR (cardiopulmonary resuscitation) and brought me back from the dead!
-I was so terrified to die again.
+“About a month after I came home, I was readmitted to the hospital because my heart failure flared up again.
+But while I was going for a test, my heart totally stopped.
+They did CPR (cardiopulmonary resuscitation) and brought me back from the dead.
+I was terrified to die again.
 I couldn’t wait to get home and read that little paper you gave me with the Bible verses.
-As soon as I read it, I knew I was a sinner, and prayed and received Christ as my Savior.
+As soon as I read it, I knew I was a sinner, and I prayed and received Christ as my Savior.
 I am so happy now and full of peace and joy!
-I know the next time I die, I will go straight to heaven to be with him!
+I know the next time I die, I will go straight to heaven to be with Him.
 I just wanted to thank you for giving me that paper.”

-I listened in dumbfounded silence, hardly able to believe my ears!
+I listened in dumbfounded silence, hardly able to believe my ears.
 Then I told Richard how thrilled I was that he now knew Jesus Christ as his own Savior.
 I asked him a few more questions, and it appeared that he truly understood the gospel and had done business with God.
-He certainly sounded like a totally different man.
-I asked him if I could visit him at home to meet his wife and study the Bible further with him?
-He said he would absolutely love for me to visit him!
+He sounded like a totally different man.
+I asked him if I could visit him at home to meet his wife and study the Bible further with him.
+He said he would love for me to visit him.

 The next evening I entered his spacious lovely home and met his wife.
-We all sat down at the kitchen table and began to read Bible verses together.
-It was such a delightful time of fellowship as Richard asked me many questions as a newborn babe in Christ.
-I asked if one of the elders from church could come and teach him the Bible?
-He said that would be marvelous!
+We all sat at their kitchen table and began to read Bible verses together.
+We had a delightful time of fellowship as Richard asked me many questions.
+I asked if one of the elders from the church could come and teach him the Bible.
+He said that would be marvelous.

-Richard grew wonderfully in the Lord in his spiritual walk, but his physical heart continued to decline.
-About a year later, his wife called me and told me through thankful tears that Richard had passed on and was now home with the Savior in heaven above.
-We rejoiced together that he was no longer suffering physically.
-She sent me a beautiful note which said, “I feel good I know he has gone to join the Savior above and is at rest.”
+Richard grew rapidly in the Lord in his spiritual walk, but his physical heart continued to decline.
+About a year later, his wife called and told me through thankful tears that Richard had passed on and was now home with the Savior in heaven above.
+We rejoiced together that he no longer suffered physically.
+A few days later, my tears flowed as I read the beautiful note she mailed me.
+“I feel good.
+I know he has gone to join the Savior above and is at rest.”

 I wrote in my journal that night “Richard is the first person I know of that is in heaven as a result of my testimony.
-What a privilege to be used of the Lord.
-May I labor in love more zealously and sacrificially!”
+What a privilege to be used by the Lord.
+May I labor in love more zealously and sacrificially.”

 “Salvation is of the Lord.”
 Jonah 2:9

-It still amazes me how God allows us sinners who are saved by His grace to share the good news with others.
+What a privilege God has given us to share the good news with others.
 Like Paul said: